inukshuk/bibtex-ruby/README.md

 ### Queries

-BibTeX-Ruby implements a simple query language to search Bibliographies.
-For
+Since version 1.3 BibTeX-Ruby implements a simple query language to search Bibliographies.
+For instance:
-instance:

     >> bib[:key]
     => Returns entries with key 'key'
     >> bib['key']
-    => Returns entries with key 'key'
+    => Same as above
     >> bib['@article']
     => Returns all entries of type 'article'
     >> bib['@preamble']
-    => Returns all preamble objects.
-This is the same as Bibliography#preambles.
+    => Returns all preamble objects (this is the same as Bibliography#preambles)
     >> bib[/ruby/]
-    => Returns all objects that match 'ruby' anywhere.
+    => Returns all objects that match 'ruby' anywhere
     >> bib['/ruby/']
-    => Same as above.
+    => Same as above
     >> bib['@book[keywords=ruby]']
-    => Returns all book entries whose keywords attribute equals 'ruby'.
+    => Returns all book entries whose keywords attribute equals 'ruby'

 ### String Replacement